 -

-The Hook: Start with a brief “Thank you” to the hosts.
+The Hook: Start with a brief “Thank you” to the hosts (parents or the couple).

 -